Inter-planar coupling dependent magnetoresistivity in high purity layered metals: Methods

 \section{Methods}

-Single crystals of PdCoO$_2$ were grown through the following solid state reaction PdCl$_2$ + 2CoO $\rightarrow$ PdCoO$_2$ + CoCl$_2$ with starting powders of PdCl$_2$ (99.999 \%) and CoO (99.99+ \%).
+{\textbf{Crystal Synthesis.}} Single crystals of PdCoO$_2$ were grown through the following solid state reaction PdCl$_2$ + 2CoO $\rightarrow$ PdCoO$_2$ + CoCl$_2$ with starting powders of PdCl$_2$ (99.999 \%) and CoO (99.99+ \%).
 These powders were ground for for up to 60 min and placed in a quartz tube.
 The tube was sealed in vacuum and heated up to 930$^{\circ}$C in a horizontal furnace within 2 h, and subsequently up to 1000$^{\circ}$C within 6 h, and then cooled down quickly to 580$^{\circ}$C in 1 or 2 h.
 The tube is heated up again to 700$^{\circ}$C within 2 h, kept at 700$^{\circ}$C for 40 h, and then cooled down to room temperature at 40$^{\circ}$C/h.
 Single crystals were extracted by dissolving out CoCl$_2$ with hot ethanol.
-Single-crystals sizes of approximately $2.8 \times 1.3 \times 0.3$ mm$^3$.
-These were characterized by powder X-ray diffraction (XRD), energy dispersive X-ray analysis (EDX), and electron probe microanalysis (EPMA).
+Single-crystals sizes of approximately $2.8 \times 1.3 \times 0.3$ mm$^3$ were obtained.

+{\textbf{Single-crystal Characterization.} These were characterized by powder X-ray diffraction (XRD), energy dispersive X-ray analysis (EDX), and electron probe microanalysis (EPMA).
 The XRD pattern indicated no impurity phases.
 In the crystals measured for this study EPMA indicated that the ratio of Pd to Co is 0.98:1 and that the amount of Cl impurities is $< 200$ ppm.

-Transport measurements were performed by using conventional four-terminal techniques in cojunction with a Physical Properties Measurement System, a 18 T superconducting solenoid and a 35 T resistive-magnet, coupled to cryogenic facilities.
+\textbf{Experimental set-up.} Transport measurements were performed by using conventional four-terminal techniques in conjunction with a Physical Properties Measurement System, a 18 T superconducting solenoid and a 35 T resistive-magnet, coupled to cryogenic facilities such as $^3$He systems and variable temperature inserts.